PhoebeGaoZhen/Demo3/README.md

 The results can be reproduced via ***Fig3_experiments.zip***.
 Similarly, Origin and Adobe illustrator were adopted to plot Fig.3.
 ![image](https://github.com/PhoebeGaoZhen/Demo3/assets/54731874/daff07b4-fe0a-4ca9-822b-30cd58a3ad13)

-## Fig.4
-Fig.4 presents the effect of node bidirectional representation module on FGRN inference.
+## Fig.4 the effect of node bidirectional representation module on FGRN inference

 Fig.4a-b.
 The out-degree and in-degree of prior FGRN of E.coli.